Why Diversity Should Matter to You

 If you desire a campus with a nice mix of males and females, this may be the school for you.

-At American Indian College of the Assemblies of God Inc, the male to female student ratio is far above the national average of about 40:60 with a student body that is equally balanced.
+At American Indian College of the Assemblies of God Inc, the disparity between men and women on campus is far lower than the national average.
+The undergraduate student body at American Indian College is equally balanced.

 This college is ranked at #1 in male to female diversity nationwide.
 The undergraduate population is comprised of 49 males and 50 females.

 Analyze Male/Female Diversity at American Indian College

 Where available, the chart below includes the male to female ratio among American Indian College's undergraduate students.

 Geographic Diversity is Average